Din's Curse: Gameplay

 Din's Curse is a singleplayer and co-op multiplayer action RPG.
 It is a game in the mold of Diablo with a point-and-click hack-and-slash style.
-It contains additional dynamic elements and events, 141 possible class combinations, an infinite number of programatically generated towns, plot consequences in the game that are directly dependent on the player's actions, and a dynamic game world.
+It contains additional dynamic elements and events, 141 possible class combinations, an infinite number of programmatically generated towns, plot consequences in the game that are directly dependent on the player's actions, and a dynamic game world.

 In the game, the player is required to explore randomly generated undergrounds of varying sizes and layouts, killing monsters and solving quests, while improving the character by gaining experience points and acquiring better equipment.
 The game world keeps on changing in the background, both according to and independently of the player's actions, resulting in events such as monster uprisings in the dungeons, sudden plagues, or invasions of the town.

 Players have an option to set the difficulty of the game worlds that get created.
 Options include slowing or quickening the pace by which events unfold, adjusting the starting level of the monsters, and playing at various modes of difficulty from Easy (low experience gain) to Hardcore (character's death is permanent).

 Difficulty options also exist for individual characters.
 These options modify the amount of gold the player finds, the stats they start with, and the failure conditions of that character.

 Singleplayer

 The game world (the town and dungeons in which the events are occurring) is randomly generated before each new world level begins.
-Once into the world (which is essentially a town sitting on top of labyrinthine dungeon levels), the player must kill monsters and solve quests before the monsters begin to gather their forces to attack the town.
+Once inside the world, the player must enter the dungeons below the town, kill monsters and solve quests before the monsters begin to gather their forces to attack the town.

 If the player fails to accomplish quests on time, a few things can happen: Someone else (a game engine generated NPC) could attempt and succeed, or attempt and fail (in which case a rescue quest might be spawned), or the monsters could advance their goals towards destroying the town.
 The game's numerous quests are supplemented by the need to ward off the occasional foray into town by monster raiding parties or assassins.

 When too many things go wrong, a tide of monsters will surge into town.
 Once too many of the townsfolk get slaughtered, the player fails the overall quest of saving the town.
 If the player is able to keep things under control and with enough key quests solved, the town gets saved and the player gets rewarded with loot and the option of continuing onto the next town (the next world level), a step in the direction towards gaining Din's favor and winning redemption (i.e. winning the game).